 Objective: To investigate the effect of different dissolved substances on the freezing of water.

 Place dishes outside or in a freezer.
 Check after fifteen minutes if it’s 10° F or below, twenty to thirty minutes if it’s warmer, to see if any of the liquids have frozen.
 Notice the consistency of the different solutions, tipping them to observe if they are still liquid, slushy (partly frozen), frozen solid, or have a skim of ice on top.
 Have children compare their results with other groups.
 Did any remain liquid even after the plain water was completely frozen?
-Why do students think some animals and plants might build up sugars or glycerol in their cells in winter?
+Why do students think some animals and plants might build up sugars in their cells in winter?
 Why do road crews spread salt on roads in winter?

 Objective: To observe conditions outdoors, noticing plants in their winter stages and looking for evidence of animal activity.

 What can we find outside in winter?
 While the migrants are gone, the hibernators and dormant animals are hidden, and plants are in their winter survival modes, we can still look for active animals and signs of the season.
 With children in small groups, take a walk outside to look and listen for signs of the season.